Jack Horkheimer: Star Hustler (1987 season)

 The 1987 season of the astronomy TV show Jack Horkheimer: Star Hustler starring Jack Horkheimer started on January 5, 1987.
 During this season, the show still had its original name, Jack Horkheimer: Star Hustler.
-The show's episode numbering scheme changed several times during its run to coincide with major events in the show's history.
-The official Star Gazer website hosts the complete scripts for each of the shows.
+The show's episode numbering scheme changed several times during its run to coincide with major historical events.
+The official Star Gazer website hosts the complete scripts for each show.